Last Updated on November 21, 2023 by Kayla

 Self-development involves stretching your abilities beyond your comfort zone.
 If you’re afraid to fail, you’ll never take the risks necessary to achieve your goals and reach your full potential.

 Self-criticism leads to a fear of failure which leads to a fear of taking risks.
 So, instead of being afraid to fail, ask yourself if you’d regret not trying.
-View the possibility of failure as a learning opportunity.

 TRY THIS INSTEAD: ADOPT A GROWTH MINDSET